 Navigating to the Maintenance Schedule page from the side menu, you can see the

 Add new maintenance Schedule button. there are some fields that you have to fill to create a maintenance schedule:

 - Start: Set a start date and time for beginning the maintenance window (leave it unchanged it will start immediately).

 - End: Set an end date and time for ending the maintenance window.

 - Description: You can explain the reason for the maintenance window or simply leave a note.

-- Checks: From this section you can select from all of your uptime Checks, You can also select a group or a sub-group in order to add all of it to the maintenance schedule
+- Checks: From this section, you can select from all of your uptime Checks, You can also select a group or a sub-group to add all of it to the maintenance schedule

 - Servers: Select which of your servers you want to add to the maintenance schedule, you either can add a whole server (uptime and server monitoring) to the maintenance or select which checks of a server you want to add to the maintenance schedule.

-After saving the maintenance schedule, monitoring will automatically be paused during the specified time period.
+After saving the maintenance schedule, monitoring will automatically be paused during the specified period.